-Dr. Rodolfa also suggested that once the agreement form is completed, the supervisor should submit the form directly to the Board.
-Dr. Sherman stated that this seems like a reasonable procedure.
+Dr. Rodolfa also suggested that upon completion of the form to submit the form directly to the 2 Board.
+Dr. Sherman stated that this seems more reasonable.

-Ms. Snyder stated that there is a system in place to maintain supervision agreement forms that are submitted to the Board in advance of an application for licensure.
-Staff retain the information in one filing system and when the trainee applies for licensure that information is pulled and matched with the application.
+Ms. Snyder stated that there is a system in place for supervision agreement forms that are submitted to the Board in advance.
+Staff retains the information in one filing system and when the trainee applies for licensure that information is pulled and matched with the application.

-Dr. Sherman stated that he is surprised to note that there are a number of supervisors and supervisees that do not read the form.
-To prevent future problems perhaps adding the above statement on the form for clarity or requiring submission prior to accrual of hours may ensure that things are being done properly.
+7 8 Dr. Sherman stated that he is surprised to note that there are a number of supervisors and 9 supervisees that do not read the form.
+To prevent future problems perhaps adding the above 10 statement on the form for clarity or adding another file cabinet or two would ensure that things 11 are being done properly.
+12

-Dr. Doris Penman thanked the Board members for putting this topic on the agenda for discussion.
-Her question pertained to supervision agreement form, the educational plan and whether the educational plan is the primary focus or meeting the regulations or both.
-Dr. Rodolfa responded that he believes it is for both and explained that the purpose is to have the supervisor and supervisee agree on the broad structure as well as understand the laws.
+15 Dr. Doris Penman thanked the Board members for putting this topic on the agenda for discussion.
+Her question pertained to supervision agreement form and the educational plan and 16 whether the educational plan is the main focus or meeting the regulations or both.
+Dr. Rodolfa 17 18 responded that he believes it is for both and explained that the purpose is to have the supervisor 19 and supervisee agree on the broad structure as well as understand the laws.
+20

-Dr. Sherman commented that some plans for private practice setting were considered real model plans while other plans require additional information.
-Having a redacted sample plan would be good; however, the Board could end up with the possibility of 500 of the same plans.
-However, if people don't know what they need to do then the Board needs to provide some guidance.
+21 Dr. Sherman commented that some plans for private practice setting were considered real model plans while other plans require additional information.
+Having a redacted sample plan would be 22 23 good; however, the Board could end up with the possibility of 500 of the same plans.
+However, if 24 people don't know what they need to do then the Board needs to provide some guidance.
+25

-Dr. Rodolfa also commented that he and Dr. Sherman have started to review plans in advance to help speed up the review process for people seeking experience.
-The committee has reviewed 55 plans and Dr. Rodolfa agreed that some plans are well thought out and provided clarity for the supervisee while other plans require additional information.
-The purpose of the plan is to require supervisors to think about their plan for supervision and provide supervisees some structure.
+26 Dr. Rodolfa also commented that he and Dr. Sherman have started to review plans in advance 27 to help speed up the review process for people seeking experience.
+The committee has 28 reviewed 55 plans and Dr. Rodolfa agreed that some plans are well thought out and provided 29 instructions to the supervision while other plans do require additional information.
+The purpose of 30 the plan is to require supervisors to think about their plan for supervision and provide 31 supervisees some structure.
+32

-Dr. Sherman suggested adding a statement on the form that psychological assistants in private practice setting will require prior approval of their supervision plan prior to the accrual of hours.
-He also added that the "professional title" on the form should be clarified.
+33 Dr. Sherman suggested adding a statement on the form that psychological assistants in private 34 practice setting will require prior approval of their supervision plan prior to the accrual of hours.
+35 He also added that the "professional title" on the form should be clarified.
+36

 Dr. Rodolfa recommended to delete the anticipate completion date on the form.
-However, Dr. Sherman requested to retain the date because it shows a beginning and an end date of the training.
+However, Dr. Sherman stated to retain the date because it shows a beginning and an end date of the training.

-Dr. Rodolfa also suggested combining the goals, objectives, part I, II and III on a separate page.
-He also stated that at the last Board meeting a suggestion to allow the training director to sign the supervision agreement form for organized programs that are members of CAPIC or APPIC or accredited by the APA.
-Dr. Penman agreed that this was an excellent idea.
+40 Dr. Rodolfa also suggested combining the goals, objectives, part I, II and III on a separate page.
+41 He also stated that at the last Board meeting a suggestion to allow the training director to sign 42 the supervision agreement form for organized programs such as CAPIC, APPIC or APA.
+Dr. 43 Penman agreed that this was an excellent idea.
+44

-Dr. Erica Myer of the Los Angeles County Psychological Association asked the Board for some guidance concerning the issue on the backdating of the supervision agreement form.
-Mr. Kahane stated that the backdating of the supervision agreement will be addressed in the Executive Officer's Report, agenda item 11(f).
+45 Dr. Erica Myer of the Los Angeles County Psychological Association asked the Board for some guidance concerning the issue on the backdating of the supervision agreement form.
+Mr. 46 47 Kahane stated that the backdating of the supervision agreement will be addressed in the 48 Executive Officer's Report, agenda item 11(f).
+49 f) Discussion Regarding Considerations for Prospective Psychology Students of Approved Schools

-Dr. Penman recommended that any Board changes should be disseminated to psychologists across the state on a regular basis.
+50 Dr. Penman recommended that any Board changes should be disseminated to psychologists across the state on a regular basis.
+51